AdobeDocs/analytics-platform.en/help/use-cases/b2b/example.md

 ![Key - Matching key](assets/key-matchingkey.png)

+Four schemas are explicitly used to connect the Person schema to other relevant schemas: Account, Opportunity, Campaign and Marketing List.
+These schemas are based on the following schema classes:

+* XDM Business Account Person Relation
+* XDM Business Opportunity Person Relation
+* XDM Business Marketing List Members
+* XDM Business Campaign Members

-For each lookup dataset you also enable **[!UICONTROL Transform dataset]** to ensure the data is transformed for person-based lookups.
+For each lookup dataset, for a schema based on such a schema class, you also enable **[!UICONTROL Transform dataset]** to ensure the data is transformed for person-based lookups.
 See [Transform datasets for B2B lookups](/help/connections/transform-datasets-b2b-lookups.md) for more information.

 The table below provides an example overview of the [!UICONTROL Person ID], [!UICONTROL Key], and [!UICONTROL Matching key] values for each of the datasets.